marekhudyma/marekhudyma.github.io/_posts/2021-07-01-audit-log-with-database.md

 | value1      | "property_1"=>"new_value" |

 <br />

 ## Audit log SQL implementation - pros and cons
 As we see in the example, we achieved basic use cases.
 All changes: made from SQL level and application level are audited in the database.

 As a disadvantage, I would point, out that if we want to skip some field from the audit log, our SQL code became more complicated.
 As a backend developer, I prefer to take the business logic out of the database.

+## Audit log risks
+Audit logs may be very helpful in many situations, but it also provides some risks to the system, e.g.
+* It can grow too much.
+We need to ask ourselves: how long do we want to store data?
+What are business and technical requirements?
+* It can be the source of `data leak`.
+If audit log is not properly secured, somebody can use it to get secret information.

 # Summary
 As always, every solution has its own advantages and disadvantages.
+The key is collection of clear requirements what we need.
+Then we can choose solution that fit us the best.

-I like to have SQL level audit log because it fulfills business needs in most cases: easy to implement and keep changes done even via SQL console.
+Personally I like to have SQL level audit log because it fulfills business needs in most cases: easy to implement and keep changes done even via SQL console.